We’re well into the 2020 gardening season! Do you have an abundance of herbs from your garden? Here’s a super easy method for drying garden herbs.

 The coffee grinder I use looks like the one below but was the Mr Coffee brand.
 Don’t put too much in at a time though or you’ll have a bit of trouble getting it to all grind to the same consistency.

 And there you have it!
-It’s super easy to dry your garden herbs!
+Drying garden herbs is super easy!
 It does take quite a while for the leaves to air dry though so be patient. 😀

 Also, if you haven’t seen it yet, go check out my post on making some basil butter!
 I used this butter to spread onto a delicious garden scallion cornbread too!